mbalabon/Balabon-Data-Science-Portfolio/basic_streamlit_app/README.md

-Folder ofr streamlit application for Data Science assignment.
+Folder for streamlit application for Data Science assignment.